kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 Create a separate GitHub account which serves as a bot account that triggers the Prow comments that you enter in the pull request.
 If the Prow bot account is the same as the account that creates a job-triggering comment, the job is not triggered.

-Add the bot account to the [collaborators](https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/) on your personal GitHub account.
+Add the bot account to the [collaborators](https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/) on your forked repository and set it with push access rights.
+The bot account needs to accept your invitation.

 ## Set an access token